Black Jack's Girls - 1982

 The pay received would be the same for males in comparable positions: operators would earn $60 a month, supervisors $72, and chief operators the munificent sum of $125 a month.

-Articles proclaiming that a "disciplined body of several hundred [are] being recruited by the Army Signal Corps" ran in newspapers across the country.
-Potential volunteers were informed that "in every respect these young women will be soldiers, coming under military restrictions at all times."
+Newspapers across the country ran articles proclaiming that a "disciplined body of several hundred [are] being recruited by the Army Signal Corps."
+Potential volunteers were informed that "in every respect, these young women will be soldiers, coming under military restrictions at all times."

 Women answered the call with the same zeal as young male volunteers.

-The original call for volunteers sent out by Gen. Pershing demanded both French language fluency and prior telephone experience, but only about 100 of the women who volunteered after the first recruitment effort were able to meet these stringent requirements.
+The original call for volunteers sent out by Gen. Pershing demanded fluency in French and prior telephone experience.
+Still, only about 100 women who volunteered after the first recruitment effort could meet these stringent requirements.

-As a result, women fluent in French were recruited from college campuses across the country.
-The Army judged language ability to be more important than the telephone experience, which could be more easily acquired through training.
+As a result, women fluent in French were recruited from college campuses nationwide.
+The Army judged language ability more critical than telephone experience, which could be easily acquired through training.

 The 33 women finally accepted for service in the First Unit ranged in age from 19 to 35 and came from rural towns and large cities.